 Emerald Ash Borer Awareness Week is in May each year, and here at Don’t Move Firewood we are excited to give our partners the tools they need to make EAB Awareness Week the best outreach week ever!

-EAB Awareness Week is May 20th to 26th for 2018. (note: some agencies and groups will define it as beginning May 19th or ending May 27th to include more weekend days)
+EAB Awareness Week is May 17th to 23th for 2026. (note: some agencies and groups will define it as beginning or ending a day later due to the long weekend.)

 Outreach Material Examples